Activists block Amazon warehouses in Europe on Black Friday

 “The action is intended to draw attention to Amazon’s exploitative and environmentally destructive business practices, disregard for workers’ rights in the name of company profits, as well as the wastefulness of Black Friday,” the group said.
 It vowed to remain at the scene

-At least 13 people were arrested at three of the U.K. locations, with some held on suspicion of aggravated trespass or public nuisance, police forces said.
+At least 30 people were arrested at multiple U.K. locations, with some held on suspicion of aggravated trespass or public nuisance, police forces said.

 Extinction Rebellion and dozens of other activist groups in the U.S. and around the world are organizing a day of global protests and strikes on Friday against Amazon to demand the company provide better working conditions, commit to operating sustainably, and pay its fair share of tax.